-Departmental policy requires that full-time students be registered for at least 9 credit hours each semester and 6 hours (University minimum) each summer.
-PhD students must register for CHBE 800 (research hours) to meet the above stated requirements.
+Departmental and University policy requires that full-time students be registered for at least 9 credit hours each semester, including summer sessions.

 I.2 Teaching Requirement

 Teaching is a graduate degree requirement and all PhD students are expected to assist a faculty member on a teaching assignment each semester in residence for a minimum of four semesters.
 Students must register for CHBE 605 in each semester they are assigned as a teaching assistant, which usually involves supervising work in the undergraduate laboratory, grading papers, tutoring, and answering student questions on homework and class topics.
 Unsatisfactory TA performance may result in an additional teaching assignment.